-The User is responsible for the safe and prudent installation of the detector in their system.
-All X-ray sources and controls, shielding, personnel safety monitoring devices, and personnel safety precautions and training involved in the use of this equipment are the responsibility of the User and/or the End-User.
+The operators of this equipment are responsible for the safe and prudent installation of the detector in their own system.
+All X-ray sources and controls, shielding, personnel safety monitoring devices, and personnel safety precautions involved in the acquisition and display of data are the responsibility of the end user.